 “The biggest thing was for society to openly face that issue and deal with it,” he said.
 “Virtually every court in the country has followed that decision.”

-Julia says she is thankful that her family has come through this ordeal intact.
-She pointed out that many families could not survive the kind of pressure and stress they experienced.
+Julia says she is thankful that her family has come through this ordeal intact and pointed out that many families may not have survived the kind of pressure and stress they experienced.
 Mary Ellen and John “have grown to be wonderful people.
-They serve on the Hospice board,” she said.
+They serve or have served on the Hospice board,” she said.
 They also live in Wantage.
 Joseph Quinlan died on December 7, 1996 peacefully at his Wantage home under hospice care.

 In reflecting over the many years and Karen Ann’s life, Julia said, “Her life served a purpose…there has been so much good after a tragedy.”
-She said the hospice is designed to assist patients and their families in the final six months of life, but it is not a gloom and doom experience but rather a celebration of life.
+She said the hospice is designed to assist patients and their families during a most difficult situation.

 “I have no regrets.
 We would do the same thing all over again.
-Karen Ann would never, never want to live that way.
+Karen Ann would never, never have wanted to live that way.
 I thank God we were able to make the decision as a family and still be a close loving family after it all,” Julia said.
 Her most recent book, My Joy, My Sorrow: Karen Ann’s Mother Remembers is available through Amazon.com